beda-software/fhir-emr/README.md

 yarn
 yarn compile
 ```

+#### Docker
+You need to setup docker to run FHIR server, SDC and other microservices. https://docker.com/
-Run Aidbox and other dependencies via docker
+Once you get docker installed in you local machine, you can run Aidbox and other dependencies
 ```sh
 make up
 ```